Showing 61 items

 Decorative object - EMBROIDERY, FRAMED, 1917

-... with kangaroo, emu stitched in brown thread, 6 State emblems represented... in brown thread, 6 State emblems represented, wattle flowering ....1) Made by William TIBBETT No 978 1st AIF while convalescing in hospital in England, also on hospital ship on way to Australia and at out the Army depot in Caulfield 1918. .2) Same inscription as above).
+... with kangaroo, emu stitched in brown thread, 6 State emblems represented..., 6 State emblems represented, wattle flowering branches ....1) Made by William TIBBETT No 978 1st AIF while convalescing in hospital in England, also on hospital ship on way to Australia and at out the Army depot in Caulfield 1918. .2) Same inscription as above).
 Refer 488P for his service history also 573..1) Embroidered Rising Sun badge, mounted & framed.
 White plain cloth background, King's Crown (multi coloured) & Rising Sun (red/pink) stitched over stitched scroll (glass frame & gold coloured 4 sided frame). .2) Australian Coat of Arms with kangaroo, emu stitched in brown thread, 6 State emblems represented, wattle flowering branches in background on being background cloth, glass in wooden frame.1) “Australian Commonwealth Military Forces”handcrafts- embroidery, military history, rising sun-coat of arms -

 Anglesea and District Historical Society